niklaswais/gesp/README.md

 ```

 ### B. Basic Usage
-A call without command-line argument will result in the retrival of **all** available court decisions regardless of state or court type.
-If only a **subset** is to be downloaded, the arguments **"-s"** (followed by abbreviations of states) and **"-t"** (followed by abbreviations of court types) can be used.
+A call without command-line argument will result in the retrival of all **machine-readable** (= non-PDF) court decisions; this does not include Saxony and Bremen.
+If only a **subset** is to be downloaded, the arguments **"-s"** followed by abbreviations of states (the PDF-only decisions from Saxony and Bremen can be downloaded this way) and **"-t"** followed by abbreviations of court types can be used.
 Multiple states or court types are separated by commas.
 ```Shell
 python -m gesp -s bund,by,hh,nw -c bgh,ag,lg,olg
 ```